What’s the F-ing Point?

 A few weeks ago, our 12th grade English class read Lost in the Meritocracy by Walter Kirn.
 I won’t summarize the article, but as the title suggests, the piece is about Kirn’s journey through Princeton, where he chased meaningless accolades and achievements.
 He eventually realizes he is less engaged and less intelligent than a hometown friend in his own field of study and reflects on his “poor” life choices.

 Kirn published his book in 2009.
 More than a decade later, much has changed, but the internal conflict Kirn speaks openly about is one that many students today still face.
-In this piece, I hope to uncover what that experience is like for a high school senior who attends a public high school in a suburban, wealthy neighborhood.
-Simultaneously, I hope to reveal a common mindset I have found in friends and classmates and why I now personally find it despicable.
+In this piece, I hope to explain what that experience is like for a high school senior who attends a public high school in a suburban, wealthy neighborhood.
+Simultaneously, I hope to reveal a common mindset I have found in friends and classmates and why I now personally find it detrimental.

 The South Bay Area is known to be competitive academically for high schools and is the main attraction for many parents.
 Education was the main factor for why my parents, among many other immigrants, chose to relocate to this area.
 Our school has some of the highest standardized test score averages across the nation and an extremely high graduation rate.
 It’s the type of place where almost every AP class is offered, and those classrooms are packed.
 The housing surrounding the school is extremely expensive, and there are almost no students who receive reduced-free or free lunch.